FOGProject/fog-docs/docs/getting_started/fog_user_guide.md

     and imaged(capture/deploy).
 Client usually refers to the Client service later described in this guide.

-FOG\'s strength can be better harnessed if some time and work is put into preparing a master image that fits the needs of your environment.
+FOG's strength can be better harnessed if some time and work is put into preparing a master image that fits the needs of your environment.
 This section covers Host preparation steps that will save you time and headaches like: